RealStr1ke/AoC/README.md

 `aocs submit (year) (day) [solution] -p [part]` - Submits the solution for the given year and day with the given part.
 If no solution is given, it'll use the solution saved in the `config.json` file.

+`aocs stats (year)` - Displays the global completion stats for the given year.
+If no year is given, it'll display the stats for the current year.

 ## Contributing

 I'll most likely not be accepting pull requests to my solution code other than cleanup or optimization (maybe), but you may contribute to the repository by editing the `README.md` files.
 If you see a typo, something that could be worded better, or just innacuracies with the explanations, feel free to open a pull request with your changes.
 I'll review it and merge it if I like it.
 If you have a suggestion for a different solution to a challenge, you may open an issue and I'll take a look at it, but I won't be making new solution files, I'll probably just be explaning other routes to the solution in the `README.md` file.